 This ignores, however, that the behaviour of managers and executives is thoroughly intelligent.
 It follows from the system it takes place in.
-It is merely legitimate, even socially rewarded to „have a career” and move up the ladder.
+It is merely legitimate and socially rewarded to „have a career“.
 One gains social reputation by getting into a management position.
 People who achieve this have only shown their contextual intelligence.
-From that perspective, it does not make sense to change behaviour because so far, their behaviour has been successful.
+From that perspective, it does not make sense to change behaviour.
+As their behaviour has been successful until now.
 Moreover, such a demand throws the „you haven’t done it right“ in the middle of their faces.
 Resistance is then just a natural reaction.

-The approach draws our attention towards alleged shortcomings in people, and makes us overlook the systemic problems.
-A far more effective approach is to look for root causes of the observed behaviour within the systemic context.
+The approach seeks shortcomings in people.
+It draws away our attention and makes us overlook the systemic problems.
+A far more effective approach is to look for root causes of the observed behaviours within the systemic context.
 This enables working the system and overcoming structural shortcomings.
 The Agile Leadership approach does not get us there.

 Manifestation of Centralised Steering

-The Agile Leadership approach contributes to the preservation of the centralised command-and-control system for the reasons stated above.
+The Agile Leadership approach contributes to the preservation of the centralised command-and-control system.
 The term sounds modern and includes seemingly novel ways forward but a closer look reveals: it is based on an over 100 year-old management model.
-That model – Taylorism, named after Frederick W. Taylor – was indeed revolutionary and successful for the problems organisations were facing at the time.
+That model – Taylorism, named after Frederick W. Taylor – once indeed revolutionary and successful becomes increasingly unfit.
+Taylorism was excellent for the problems organisations were facing at the time.
 For robust value creation in today’s highly dynamic environments, the tayloristic paradigms are no longer useful.

 Centralising information and decision making always impedes value creation under highly complex conditions.
-Decision processes are prolonged, information is concentrated at the wrong places and ownership is drawn away from those closest to the markets in the organisation’s periphery.
+This is because decision processes are unnecessarily prolonged.
+Information is concentrated at the wrong places and ownership is drawn away from those closest to the markets in the organisation’s periphery.
 In centralised organisations, market knowledge must first be transferred to a-priory defined decision makers.
 Without knowledge about the problem, these then „roll out“ the solution to the organisation.
 This is both inefficient and ineffective.
 The provided solutions often enough are not even suitable to solve the problem.

-There is hardly any topic in organisation development about which has been written more than leadership.
-Much of what can be read is based on the tayloristic model of „leadership“ that implements command and control.
+No topic in organisation development currently attracts more attention than leadership.
+Most of what can be read is based on the tayloristic model of „leadership“ that implements command and control.
 This is incompatible with socially legitimate leadership.
 The social interrelations between appreciation and allegiance as well as between disciplinary power and obedience remain misunderstood.
 A differentiation between the two is utterly important, though, in order to understand the social system that an organisation is.

-The root causes why organisations nowadays are having trouble dealing with high market complexity lie in their structures.
-Especially centralistic command-and-control „steering“ of value creation fails under high complexity.
+The root causes why organisations nowadays are having trouble dealing with high market complexity are in their structures.
+Centralised command-and-control „steering“ of value creation fails under high complexity.
 That does not change if one changes it’s label to „Agile Leadership“.

-Far more effective is the consequent decentralisation of information and decision making that is implemented through the organisation’s structure.
-Only then an organisation can develop the ability to rapidly adapt to changes in their environment.
-When real leadership can take place, teams and entire divisions can react appropriately without having to activate inert administrative processes first.
+Far more effective is the consequent decentralisation of information and decision making.
+This must be structurally supported by the organisation.
+Only then can an organisation effectively adapt to rapid changes in their environment.
+With real leadership in place, teams and entire divisions can find solutions unhindered by inert administrative processes.
 That makes an organisation agile.

 The new terminology does not help to overcome antiquated systems.
 In fact, this helps reinforcing the status quo in a most subtle, dangerous way.
 Let’s not set up such a mind trap, in which we can get caught all too easily.